crooy/About/doelen2022.md

 - [ ] build a small cabin in the garden
 - [x] start build a house extension
 - [ ] finish buidling a house extension
-- [x] stop using gass for heating
+- [x] stop using gas for heating
-- [ ] stop using gass for warm water
+- [ ] stop using gas for warm water
 - [x] build an attic bedroom
 - [x] build a sewing workshop for the wife